 If you decide to dabble in crabbing while you’re here, state shellfish regulations vary depending on the kinds of crabs you catch.
 Some of this information is included in your tide table.
 A shellfish tag is required for anyone 14 or older.

-A evening interlude is not complete without a tasty and graciously served meal.
+An evening interlude is not complete without a tasty and graciously served meal.
 The Pelican Pub and Brewery across from the inn specializes in seafood dinners and offers pairings from the bar.
 Pacific Coast crab cakes with mango salsa pair with their Scottish ale.
-The pub’s blackened Ono "Wahoo," a tender light fish served with a green chile couscous salad, sparkles with Doryman’s dark ale.
-If the weather is kind, try dining on their deck for a close up view of Haystack Rock.
+The pub’s blackened Ono “Wahoo,” a tender light fish served with a green chile couscous salad, sparkles with Doryman’s dark ale.
+If the weather is kind, try dining on their deck for a close-up view of Haystack Rock.

 Before you leave the next day, visit the Stimulus Café in the Inn at Cape Kiwanda’s main office building.
 Their coffee drinks, such as espresso macchiato or con panna, are brought to your table by friendly staff.
 For a light indulgence, try their biscotti.
 They are soft almondy delights.